We are currently interviewing for the salaried positions of CAREGIVERS. Click on the links below for the job description.

 Being a resident at Hilltop Ranch is currently funded through monthly tuition payments on the part of the resident’s family supplemented by the contributions of donors and monies obtained through grants and foundations.

 We are often asked if government funding for residential care (the DD waiver) would be available for our residents.
 The efforts of Together for Choice and Coalition for Community Choice are helpful as we research the possibility of receiving DD waiver funds.
-The success of other like communities (Benjamin’s Hope and A New Leaf) in receiving this funding is giving us hope!
+The success of other like communities (Benjamin’s Hope and A New Leaf) in being able to receive this funding is giving us hope!
 We are meeting with state officials and are encouraged by their response.

 While we may be able to meet greater needs in the future, at present our residents must: